Karen-777/Karen-777/README.md

 # Hi there, I'm Karen! 👋

-I'm a passionate [ML], currently [I makeing chatbot with NLP].
+I'm a passionate ML, currently I makeing chatbot with NLP.

 ## About Me

 - 🌱 I’m currently learning ML with python.
-- 👀 I’m interested in [NLP,chatbots,AI,ML].
+- 👀 I’m interested in NLP,chatbots,AI,ML.
-- 💼 I’m open to new opportunities and collaborations in [ML,AI].
+- 💼 I’m open to new opportunities and collaborations in ML,AI.

 ## Get in Touch